-- If you are untrained in the use of a concrete saw, it is highly recommended that you be trained/instructed by a suitably qualified or experienced person before using the machine. - NEVER operate the machine when tired, or under the influence of any substance (medication, alcohol, drugs etc) that may impair your judgement, alertness, physical strength, vision or dexterity. - Maintain sure-footing and balance always when using or handling the machine and have full awareness of your surroundings and any possible hazards. - Prolonged use may lead to health complications, such as carpal tunnel syndrome, due to vibration.
+- If you are untrained in the use of a hole digger, it is highly recommended that you be trained/instructed by a suitably qualified or experienced post hole digger user before using the machine. - Fully understand how to safely operate the machine and the digging process.
+See Post Hole Digger Operation. - You must be in good physical condition to use a digger.
+NEVER operate the machine when tired, or under the influence of any substance (medication, alcohol, drugs etc) that may impair your judgement, alertness, physical strength, vision or dexterity. - Maintain sure-footing and balance always when using or handling the digger and have full awareness of your surroundings and any possible hazards. - Prolonged digger use may lead to health complications, such as carpal tunnel syndrome, due to vibration.
 To help reduce the possibility of such conditions, wear gloves, take breaks frequently, keep fingers and hands warm, and maintain the equipment for optimal operation and minimal vibration.
 It is recommended to seek medical advice if you feel numbness or burning sensations in fingers/hands.